Lyton505/stackedOverFlag/frontend/StackedOverFlag/README.md

 This is a game built with React Native.
 It is a trivia game where the user has to guess the correct country to a question.

+nb.
+Sign in with Google doesn't work yet

 # Setting up the game

 ### Prerequisites